ericjiang97/ericjiang97/README.md

 #### I’m currently a Software Engineer at Google.

-As a Software Engineer within the Apps & Reporting team (Pixel Test Engineering, Pixel Software), I currently lead Frontend Development & UX of a next-generation & modern internal test platform for testing Pixel devices.
+I'm currently a Software Engineer within the SDLC org in Android & Pixel - our team looks after Planning and Testing tooling.
+I, myself currently lead Frontend Development & UX of a next-generation & modern internal test platform for testing Android & Pixel devices.

 ---